devmaroy/m2serverlist_cu_pe_php_csmvc_tlcss_en/README.md

 # **M2 Server List**

-This project is powered by **PHP** based on VERY SIMPLE MVC framework and is created for a fun.
-I just wanted to play with a PHP a little.
+This project is powered by PHP.
+The framework that is used in this project is VERY SIMPLE MVC framework and is created for a fun.
+I just wanted to play with PHP a little bit.

 Created with Tailwind CSS - the easiest use - for fun.